Iris Wexler, artist, paints scenes from the Bible

 Since

-that time, painting has become a tool
+that time, painting has become a tool for me, to express emotional

 situations from the Bible as reflecting my personal emotions, and I